OffBroadway/flippydrive/source/bootloader.rst

     This launches cubeboot, basically the same thing that happens when powering up the GameCube without opening the bootloader.

 - remote-access
-    This launches remote access so that you can transfer files from/to the SD card through FTP and/or SMB.
+    This launches remote access so that you can transfer files from/to the microSD card through FTP and/or SMB.
 Check out the :doc:`remote-access` for more information.
 - swiss-gc
     This launches the homebrew software `Swiss <https://github.com/emukidid/swiss-gc>`_.